From one seminary to the world: How the Lord expanded a professor’s vision for the Kingdom

 We need only to remain faithful to Christ, dig deep into the Scriptures, and allow God to build our visions and expand our hearts for His glory and kingdom.

 Thirdmill provides free world-class biblical and theological resources and online classroom solutions.
-For students, teachers and schools.
-Visit the Thirdmill website at https://thirdmill.org/seminary to sign up for free.
+For further information, please visit: https://thirdmill.org or email: [email protected]; or visit : https://thirdmill.org/onlineClassrooms.asp to sign up for free to the online classrooms.